J0hn-J0hnson/GROUP-1---AOL/README.md

 Application made using flutter and firebase

 Notes:
-To ensure that the barcode scans work, testing should be done on a physical device connected to android studio
+To ensure that the barcode scanner work, testing should be done on a physical device connected to android studio